the-geek/activity-recognition/CodeBook.md

 | subject | activity | tBodyAcc.mean.X | tBodyAcc.std.X |
 | ----    | ----     |  ----           |    -----       |
 | 1	| WALKING	| 0.2773308	|	-0.283740259 |

+All other variables in the output data set follow the same pattern